Is It Time for a Gas Fireplace Cleaning or Tune-Up?

 TLDR;

-Yes, it’s time for a gas fireplace cleaning or tune-up if it’s been over a year since your last service, or if you notice issues like strange smells, soot buildup, pilot light problems, or reduced heat.
+Yes, it’s time for a gas fireplace cleaning or tune-up if it’s been over a year since your last service, or if you notice issues like strange smells, soot buildup, pilot light problems, or even your fireplace not working.
 Regular maintenance keeps your system safe, efficient, and long-lasting — and Nova Gas Works recommends scheduling before colder months hit.

 Why Gas Fireplace Maintenance Should Never Be Skipped